You read a how-to article online.

 Reading an article is one thing, but how do you actually turn those tips into actionable steps?

-In this post, I offer some step-by-step instruction on how to take the tips you’ve read in an article, and work them into your daily routine.
+In this article, you’ll find some step-by-step instruction on how to take the tips you’ve read in an article, and work them into your daily routine.

 If you’ve never tried this technique before, you should definitely give it a try!